SPEECH PATHOLOGY AND AUDIOLOGY (SPPA)

 549a-1 to 6 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY I. Supervised clinical practice at the SIUE Speech, Language, and Hearing Center.
 May be repeated to a maximum of 21hours.
 Prerequisites: 3.0 GPA, consent of program director.

 549b-5 to 8 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY II.
 Supervised clinical practice in the treatment and diagnoses of children with communication disorders in an educational setting.
 May be repeated to a maximum of 15 hours under the supervision of certified SLPs.
-Prerequisites: 3.25 GPA; SPPA 549a or concurrent enrollment; consent of program director.
+Prerequisites: SPPA 541, 545, 549a; good academic/clinical standing.

 549c-3 to 8 GRADUATE PRACTICUM IN SPEECH-LANGUAGE PATHOLOGY III.
 Supervised clinical practice in the treatment and diagnoses of individuals with communication disorders in a medical setting.
 May be repeated to a maximum of 15 hours.
-Prerequisites: 3.25 GPA; SPPA 549a or concurrent enrollment; SPPA 520; 545; consent of program director.
+Prerequisites: SPPA 541, 545, 549a; good academic/clinical standing.

 551-3 SEMINAR IN OROFACIAL ANOMALIES.
 Etiology of oral facial anomalies.
 Presentation of interdisciplinary team approaches to physical management, feeding issues, communication disorders and psychosocial issues.
 Prerequisite: SPPA 320, SPPA 442 or equivalent.